 Beat production is not only a great way to explore your creative side, but it’s also an excellent opportunity to make money online as a beatmaker.
-But without the right loops, sounds, MIDI project files, and drum sounds it can be a hard task to cook up original songs.
+But without the right loops, sounds, MIDI project files, and drum sounds, it can be hard to cook up original songs.

 With the right loops, sounds, and services at your disposal, creating the perfect beat is just so much more convenient.